sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 We ran several benchmarks from [FPBench](https://fpbench.org/benchmarks.html) that accomodated our limited selection of posit operators.

 For each input, we calculate percent error for `float` and `posit` benchmark results, regarding the corresponding `double` benchmark results as the correct, "oracular" values.
+We chose computationally feasible sample sizes for each benchmark approximately using the heuristic $20^{vars}$, where $vars$ denotes the number of input variables for the benchmark, reflecting the need for more samples over larger input spaces.
+Inputs were linearly sampled over the valid input ranges specified for each benchmark.
+This simple strategy ensured that test cases would also include the case of exactly representable integers, in which all of the error arises from operation error.
-We report the mean and standard deviation of the percent error over all inputs:
+We report the mean and standard deviation of the percent error over all examined inputs:

 | `sum` | Mean Error | Error Std Dev |